8 Holiday Health Tips to Get You Through the Most Indulgent Season

 When Speaking, Put Your Fork Down

 At a dinner party, it can be difficult to balance your meal consumption with a meaningful dinner conversation.
 In order to make sure you're really listening to your dinner companion and not eating mindlessly, put your fork down when talking to another guest.
-You'll likely leave the dinner feeling satiated, but not overly full, and inspired by a conversation with substance.
+This holiday health tip will help you leave the dinner feeling satiated, but not overly full, and inspired by a conversation with substance.

 Keep Track of What You're Consuming